pixawna/.github/profile/README.md

 # SuperPlane

-SuperPlane is an **open source DevOps control plane** for defining and running **event-based workflows** across the tools you already use (CI/CD, release management, incident response, infra, notifications, etc.).
+SuperPlane is an **open source DevOps control plane** for defining and running **event-based workflows** across the tools you already use (Git, CI/CD, observability, incident response, infra, notifications, etc).

 ## Start here